siva-ganesh8008/dev-playground/leetcode note extension/README.md

 3. 🎚️ In that tab, choose your options:
    - ✔️ **Accepted (solved) problems only** — leave checked to skip unsolved/attempted problems
    - 🟢🟡🔴 **Difficulty** — check/uncheck Easy / Medium / Hard to include or exclude
+   - 🏷️ **Advanced filter: skill / topic tags** (optional, collapsed by default) — click to expand, then click **Load my skill tags** to pull your real per-tag solved counts from LeetCode (the same Advanced / Intermediate / Fundamental breakdown you'd see on your profile's Skills section).
+Uncheck any tags you want to exclude, or use **Select all** / **Clear all**.
+A problem is included if it matches *any* checked tag.
+Leave this section untouched (never click "Load") to skip tag filtering entirely.
    - ⚡ **Parallel requests** — how many problems to process at once:
      - `1` → slowest, safest
      - `3` → good default